aaronlippold/xccdf2inspec/README.md

 ## Assumptions

 ## Known Issues
- - Currenly can only sub-process one group item - i.e. stig control, we are working on adding the ability to process a comma seperated list you can pass in.
+ - Currenly can only sub-process one group item - i.e. stig control - or the entire file.
+We are working on adding the ability to process a comma seperated list you can pass in.
+So for now it's 'all or one', and done.
  - The parser currently has issues with escaping chars in some of the text blocks which is causing issues "downstream" with the controls.
 We are currently working on this issue.
  - TBD :)